AllenInstitute/np_logging/README.md

 ***

-For customization, use `np_logging.setup()` to supply a logging config dict than specifies loggers and their handlers/formatters, and extra functions such as exit messages & exit emails will be added.
+For customization, use `np_logging.setup()` to supply a logging config dict that specifies loggers and their handlers & formatters, and np_logging will add extra functionality such as exit messages/emails.

 - logging configs should be specified according to the python logging [library dict schema](https://docs.python.org/3/library/logging.config.html#logging-config-dictschema)